abaez/docker-lapis/README.md

 #### Followed `3.`
 If you are using `3.` setup, then you shouldn't be needing my help here.
-However, I am kind, so all you have to do is make sure your lapis src is in the location you put on the `fig.yml`.
-That's it, and run `fig up`.
+However, I am kind, so all you have to do is make sure your lapis src is in the location you put on the `docker-compose.yml`.
+That's it, and run `docker-compose up`.

 ### LICENSE
 The MIT License (MIT)